Stomach fat | Hips | Waist (love handles) | Legs | Male breasts | Arms | Double chin | Body lift | Renuvion® | Operation | Follow-up care | Contact

 Women and men who are otherwise of normal weight can find that fat deposits around the chin are particularly unwanted, especially if they form a double chin.
 This occurs in different variants.
 One is a very discreet, but clearly localisable pad of fat which is particularly noticeable when your face is looking downward.
 This is often hereditary, but can easily be removed with liposuction.
 In these cases it is often a question of using liposuction to achieve a slight firming of the skin, rather than to remove a lot of fat.
 The other variant is the double chin, where the transition from the chin to the neck is indistinct.
 Here, too, the contour of the chin and neck can be restored by liposculpture.

 Skin elasticity is a significant factor in achieving a satisfactory result.
 After liposuction, the excess skin needs to shrink to fit the new contours.
-If the skin elasticity is very weak or there is a lot of excess skin (e.g. following significant weight loss or several pregnancies), improvement is often only possible with additional skin lifting.
+If the skin elasticity is very weak or there is a lot of excess skin (e.g., following significant weight loss or several pregnancies), improvement is often only possible with additional skin tightening, lifting or firming.
 This, however, does leave scars.
+We now offer Renuvion® skin firming treatments.

 Liposuction under general or local anaesthetic